 The Greek Freak (30 PTS) is up to a career-high from behind the arc!#FearTheDeer on @NBAonTNT pic.twitter.com/YT94pDmsuJ

 "I wear this now," Giannis exclaimed as he mimed placing a crown on his head.
 It's no coincidence that this moment came in a statement win over the Lakers while LeBron was on the floor.

 If anyone is primed to take over this league, it's Antetokounmpo.
 And it's impossible not to draw parallels to James.

 Like LeBron, Giannis won his first MVP at the age of 24 after leading his team to a 60-plus win season.
-This year, Antetokounmpo stands to join James and Kareem Abdul-Jabbar as the only players to win multiple MVPs by the age of 25 as his Bucks team is currently on pace to win 70 games.
+This year, Antetokounmpo joined James and Kareem Abdul-Jabbar as the only players to win multiple MVPs by the age of 25, beating out the second-place James for the award in 2020.

 The Next Generation

 It shouldn't come as a surprise that Giannis came in at first in our prediction of the league's top 10 players in the 2025-26 season .